TFMV/tfmv/blog/icelake.md

-# Revolutionizing Data Architecture with Apache Iceberg and GCP BigLake
+# Revolutionizing Data Architecture with Iceberg and BigLake

 ![Iceberg and BigLake](bl.webp)